danielefongo/zsh-shared/README.md

 # zsh-shared

 zsh-shared is a simple **shared memory** between processes for zsh.
 It works with subshells and jobs.
+Every action on shared memory is syncronized and mutually exclusive so any concurrent access to shared information is prevented.

 ## Getting started